 Gov Sanwo-Olu should investigate who killed Dr. Vwaere

-NO matter the outcome of the report of the committee the Lagos State Government gathered to investigate the death of Dr. Diaso Vwaere at the General Hospital, Lagos, nothing will compensate for the finality of death.
+No matter the outcome of the report of the committee that the Lagos State Government gathered to investigate the death of Dr. Diaso Vwaere at the General Hospital, Lagos, nothing will compensate for the finality of death.

 Governor Babajide Sanwo-Olu should be investigating who killed Dr. Vwaere.
 Not an accident.
 Some would called it murder from intentional negligence.
 If a VIP had died in that lift, it would be deemed an assassination.
 What killed Vwaere was more than an accident.
 An accident is unintentional and unexpected.
 This case is different.